TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

 # How to Import Data from Hive Table into TIBCO ComputeDB Table

 When working with Hive, you can instantiate Snappy session with Hive support, including connectivity to a persistent Apache Hive metastore, support for Apache Hive SerDes, and Apache Hive user-defined functions.
+Currently, this is tested on HDFS as the storage layer and with default Apache Hive Metastore, that is embedded Derby database.
 To instantiate the Snappy session with Hive support, you must do the following:

-If the underlying storage for Apache Hive is HDFS, you can configure Apache Hive.
-For achieving this, do the following:

-1. Place **hive-site.xml**file in the **conf/** folder.
+1. Place **hive-site.xml** file in the **conf/** folder.

 2. In the **hive-site.xml**, you must configure the parameters as per your requirement.
 With Derby as Metastore, the following are the **hive-site.xml** configurations: